How do I choose my Digital Customer Interactions Platform?

 You may use other specific channels such as review or community websites: choosing a Digital Customer Interactions Platform able to connect to any source offering APIs will ensure you can manage these channels as well.

 You should not only consider the number of channels managed but also to which extent it supports their specificities.
 If we talk about Messenger for example, can you benefit from all the extended features such as voice messages, file attachment, video?
 This is essential to make sure to receive all informations sent by customers, answer them efficiently and benefit from the channels’ latest features to communicate more efficiently.

-When integrated with your CRM, the Digital Customer Interactions Platform enriches it with conversational data.
+When integrated with your CRM (or customer relationship management system), the Digital Customer Interactions Platform enriches it with conversational data.
 The information collected through interactions, such as topics of interest and channel preferences can be stored in the customer profile to complete the transactional data.

 2/ Customer’s digital identities merging